 Before mediation can take place, all parties involved must sign a confidentiality agreement.
 This includes the defense team, the plaintiff’s team and the mediator.

 The confidentiality agreement ensures that everything revealed during mediation will remain private and not be used against either party in court.
-Thanks to this guarantee, everyone can be more open than they otherwise would be in an attempt to reach an acceptable agreement.
+Thanks to this guarantee, everyone can be more open than they otherwise would be in an attempt to reach an acceptable settlement agreement.

 For instance, if you were willing to settle for one amount during mediation, but ask for a higher amount when it goes to trial, the defense can’t disclose that to the court as evidence of you being unreasonable.
 But it works both ways.
 If the defense accepts liability during mediation but contests it at trial, you can’t use their words against them.